-Defendants must make regular and substantial payments according to a payment schedule to Hennepin County Restitution or Hennepin County District Court depending on when the case was sentenced.
+Defendants must make payments according to the payment plan ordered by the judge or as directed by the defendant’s probation officer.
 If the defendant does not pay on schedule, or if 60 days pass with no payment, the entire amount is due immediately.

 Hennepin County then pays you.
 This process ensures all payments are recorded and protects the victim’s personal information.